Amazing Thin to Win Drill – A Gravity Golf School Florida Blog

 As you go deeper and deeper on the ball, you’ll start to feel the attack angle and depth where the club-head strikes the ball the purest and you’ll begin to acquire perfect control of your swing path.
 This is one of the secrets that will eliminate “fat” shots from your game.

 At the Gravity Golf School Florida Section, the acquisition of high-level technical skills is what we are all about.
-Study the various Gravity Golf Drills or take the Gravity Golf Challenge and learn that perfect path integrity is something you can possess once you have mastery over the flow of energy from your body through the ball.
+Come visit us and let us help you master the various Gravity Golf Drills.
+You will become adept at learning your perfect path and that the integrity of your golf swing is something you can control through developing the sensitivity to the flow of energy from your body through the ball.
+Any fear of failure can go out the window – get excited about the fact that you are closer to owning a greater swing that you can possibly know.
 There’s some really cool science here!
-Any fear of failure can go out the window – get excited about the fact that you are closer to owning a greater swing that you can possibly know!